-Short Film Studies is a peer-reviewed journal from Intellect Journals, designed to stimulate ongoing research on individual short films as a basis for a better understanding of the art form as a whole.
-In each issue, two or three short films will be selected for comprehensive study, with articles illuminating each film from a variety of perspectives.
+Short Film Studies is a double-blind peer-reviewed journal from Intellect Journals, designed to stimulate ongoing research on individual short films as a basis for a better understanding of the art form as a whole.
+In each issue, two short films will be selected for comprehensive study, with articles illuminating each film from a variety of perspectives.

 Please find a PDF with abstracts of the articles for each film below.

 Richard Raskin (b.
 1941), founding editor of Short Film Studies, is associate professor at Aarhus University, where he teaches screenwriting and video production.
 His books include The Art of the Short Fiction Film (McFarland, 2002).
 For many years he edited P.O.V. – A Danish Journal of Film Studies, a journal he also founded.
 Short films based on his screenplays have been publicly funded in Denmark, and both screened and awarded at international film festivals.

 Note: Unfortuntately, Richard is not able to be present this year, but both of the filmmakers are.

 Migue, en sytten år gammel gutt fra en fattig familie, rømmer hjemmefra en dag og bestemmer seg for å bo på hustakene i Barcelona.
 Han fordriver tiden med sin beste venn, Ahmed, og kjæresten Mara.
 Inspirert av 'The Baron in the Trees' av Italo Calvino og basert på en sann historie.